Rana0777/Team_Task_Manager-ETHARA-AI/README.txt

 1. Project Overview

-Team Task Manager is a full-stack web application for managing projects, team members, and tasks with role-based access control.
+Team Task Manager is a full-stack web application for managing projects, team members, and tasks with role-based access control .

 Admins can create projects, add or remove project members, create tasks, assign work, update project/task details, and view all users.